 The cost to start a tanning salon depends on factors like the salon’s size and whether the salon will feature tanning beds or spray tanning.
 Plan to spend at least $150,000 on starting a tanning salon, though costs can be closer to $300,000 when establishing a larger salon or when purchasing top-quality tanning beds and equipment.

 – Tanning beds

 – Spray tanning booths

 – Renovations so that the building can support the electrical use of equipment

 – Furniture for the waiting room and reception area

 – Waiting room and changing room furniture and decor

 – Supplies like towels, lotions, and eye protection

-How much can you potentially make owning a tanning salon?
+How much can a tanning salon owner make?

 The income generated by a tanning salon depends on many different factors, including the number of tanning beds or spray tanning stations it has, the salon’s location, and its years in business.
 Indeed.com reports the average income for a tanning salon owner to be $30,000, but remember that this will vary from business to business.